elastic/elastic-otel-dotnet/docs/configure.md

 By default, at this stage, the configuration will be populated from the default configuration sources, including the `appsettings.json` file(s) and command-line arguments.
-You may use these sources to define the configuration for the Elastic Distribution for OpenTelemetry .NET.
+You may use these sources to define the configuration for the Elastic Distribution of OpenTelemetry .NET.

 <!-- ✅ Example -->
-For example, you can define the configuration for the Elastic Distribution for OpenTelemetry .NET in the `appsettings.json` file:
+For example, you can define the configuration for the Elastic Distribution of OpenTelemetry .NET in the `appsettings.json` file:

 ```json
 {